AbdelazizMoustafa10m/Advanced_RAG_Pipeline/README.md

 - Modular pipeline with clear separation of concerns between detectors, processors, and enrichers
 - Parallel processing support with optimized batch operations
 - Configurable via Python dataclasses and environment variables
-- Output includes enriched nodes for both LLM and embedding models
+- Output includes enriched nodes for both LLM and embedding models with guaranteed visibility of metadata enrichment

 ## Architecture